xlcnd/isbntools/docs/devs.rst

   you can change that in the conf file.

-The exceptions raised by these methods can all be catched using ``ISBNLibDevException``.
+The exceptions raised by these methods can all be caught using ``ISBNLibDevException``.

 In ``isbnlib.dev.helpers`` you can find several methods, that we found very useful,